tranducthu2003/Thu_FCL2/README.md

   x = x.to(dev)
   y = y.to(dev)
   ```
-* Check dataset paths
+* Check dataset paths. `dataset/cifar10-classes/0.npy` and `dataset/cifar100-classes/0.npy` should exist.
-  `dataset/cifar10-classes/0.npy` … `dataset/cifar100-classes/0.npy` … exist and are readable.

 ## 8, Reproducibility

-* The codebase split is driven by fixed class-order arrays and will be deterministic given the same random seeds inside the training loop.
+* The codebase split is driven by fixed class-order arrays and will be deterministic given identical seeds in your training loop.
-* The HeteroScope split uses `HETERO_SEED` at the top of `utils/data_utils_mine.py`.
-Change this once per experiment to re-draw the global task label sets and client permutations.
+* The HeteroScope split now uses `--seed` to fix the global task pool and per-client permutations.

 ## 9, Minimal end-to-end recipe